-You know the old wedding saying "something old, something new, something borrowed, and something blue"?
+You know the old wedding saying, "Something old, something new, something borrowed, and something blue"?
 For most royal brides, the "something borrowed" is a stunning tiara.
 Meghan Markle and Kate Middleton both wore tiaras borrowed from Queen Elizabeth on their wedding days.
-Even Diana wore a tiara, albeit hers was a Spencer family heirloom.
+Even Diana wore a tiara —although hers was a Spencer family heirloom.
 But one royal broke tradition by ditching the crown entirely — well, sort of.

 Sarah Ferguson, the Duchess of York, walked down the aisle wearing a floral crown, rather than one made of diamonds.
 But Fergie's unconventional choice was actually a sweet tribute to her then-husband, Prince Andrew.
 Not only were gardenias the prince's favorite flower, they also matched her bouquet — which, in another non-traditional move, was smaller than usual arrangements.

 After the ceremony, Fergie removed the floral crown to reveal a stunning diamond-encrusted tiara — the York Diamond Tiara — which the queen had specifically commissioned for the nuptials.
 The center stone was a breathtaking five-carat diamond, flanked by delicate floral scrollwork.
-Gemologist Grant Mobley estimates it's worth to be at least $300,000.
+Gemologist Grant Mobley estimated its worth to be at least $300,000.

 Always the rule-breaker (like her sister-in-law Diana), Fergie managed to rebel a little bit at her 1986 wedding.
 For the reception, Andrew and his bride served their guests a rum cake, rather than the traditional fruit cake.
-(Meghan's lemon and elderflower cake was considered unorthodox, but it seems tame in comparison to a rum cake!)
+Meghan's lemon and elderflower cake was considered unorthodox, but it seems tame in comparison to a rum cake, doesn't it?